Peace Monuments in

 U

-September 28, 1991 - National Civil Rights Museum (NCRM), Memphis, Tennessee (USA).
-Includes facade of Lorraine Motel where Martin Luther King, Jr., was assassinated on April 4, 1968.
-Lobby contains World Peace Flame (qv).
+MSeptember 28, 1991 - National Civil Rights Museum (NCRM), Memphis, Tennessee (USA).
+Includes sign, facade & balcony of Lorraine Motel where Martin Luther King, Jr., was assassinated on April 4, 1968.
+Lobby contains World Peace Flame from the Netherlands (qv).
 Click here for the Wikipedia article.
 Entry #932 in the "Peace Movement Directory" by James Richard Bennett (2001).
 Described on pages 321-322 of "A Traveller's Guide to the Civil Rights Movement" by Jim Carrier (2004).
 One of 27 US museums in "Museums for Peace Worldwide" edited by Kazuyo Yamane (2008).
-Click here for other musuems for peace.
 Visited by EWL.

 M